tilt-dev/tilt.build/docs/resource_assembly_migration.md

 3. If your `k8s_resource` calls say unknown resource (because Tilt now names by k8s object instead of image), either change the first arg to `k8s_resource` to match the new name, or use [`workload_to_resource_function`](/api.html#api.workload_to_resource_function) to change the naming rules.
 4. Let any teammates know that they need to upgrade Tilt.

-Please don't hesitate to [reach out](faq.html#q-how-do-i-get-help-with-tilt) if you run into any problems or confusion!